 - Bad Request.
 Your browser sent a request that this server could not understand

-To ensure reliable hosting services, website owners may also choose to customize their HTTP Error 400 page.
-For example, web servers running Microsoft Internet Information Services (IIS) show a more specific variant of the error such as “400.1: Invalid Destination Header”, “400.2: Invalid Depth Header”, “400.3: Invalid If Header,” and more.
+Website owners may also opt to customize their HTTP Error 400 page to ensure reliable hosting services.
+An example of this is when web servers run Microsoft Internet Information Services (IIS) they show a more specific variant of the error such as “400.3: Invalid If Header”, “400.2: Invalid Depth Header”, “400.1: Invalid Destination Header”, and more.

-Although not immediately apparent, a variety of scenarios can lead to a 400 Bad Request error.
-Discover the most common causes of the error and how to fix it below.
+A number of scenarios can lead to a 400 Bad Request error, although it may not be immediately apparent.
+Find out about the most common causes of the error and how to fix them below.

-There’s a wide range of issues that can cause a 400 Bad Request error.
-We’ll cover five common issues here.
+There’s a variety of issues that can lead to a 400 Bad Request error.
+Here, we’ll go over five common issues.